potrebichka/Data-structures-and-algorithms/02-Data-structures/README.md

 **Output:** Print the result of each of the find and check queries, one result per line, in the same order as these queries are given in the input.

+## 4-1.
+Binary tree traversals.
+*You are given a rooted binary tree.
+Build and output its in-order, pre-order and post-order traversals.*

+**Input:** The first line contains the number of vertices n.
+The vertices of the tree are numbered from 0 to n−1.
+Vertex 0 is the root.
+The next n lines contain information about vertices 0, 1, ..., n−1 in order.
+Each of these lines contains three integers key_i, left_i and right_i — key_i
+is the key of the i-th vertex, left_i is the index of the left child of the i-th vertex, and right_i is the index of the right child of the i-th vertex.
+If i doesn’t have left or right child (or both), the corresponding left_i or right_i or both) will be equal to −1.

+**Output:** Print three lines.
+The first line should contain the keys of the vertices in the in-order traversal of the tree.
+The second line should contain the keys of the vertices in the pre-order traversal of the tree.
+The third line should contain the keys of the vertices in the post-order traversal of the tree.

+## 4-2.
+Is it a binary search tree?
+*You need to test whether it is a correct binary search tree.*

+**Input:** The first line contains the number of vertices n.
+The vertices of the tree are numbered from 0 to n−1.
+Vertex 0 is the root.
+The next n lines contain information about vertices 0, 1, ..., n−1 in order.
+Each of these lines contains three integers key_i, left_i and right_i - key_i is the key of the i-th vertex, left_i is the index of the left child of the i-th vertex, and right_i is the index of the right child of the i-th vertex.
+If i doesn’t have
+left or right child (or both), the corresponding left_i or right_i (or both) will be equal to −1.

+**Output:** .
+If the given binary tree is a correct binary search tree (see the definition in the problem description), output one word “CORRECT” (without quotes).
+Otherwise, output one word “INCORRECT” (without quotes).

+## 4-3.
+Is it binary search tree?
+Hard version.
+*To solve the same problem as the previous one, but for a more general case, when binary search tree may contain equal keys.*

+**Input:** The first line contains the number of vertices n.
+The vertices of the tree are numbered from 0 to n−1.
+Vertex 0 is the root.
+The next n lines contain information about vertices 0, 1, ..., n−1 in order.
+Each of these lines contains three integers key_i, left_i and right_i - key_i is the key of the
+i-th vertex, left_i is the index of the left child of the i-th vertex, and right_i is the index of the right child of the i-th vertex.
+If i doesn’t have left or right child (or both), the corresponding left_i or right_i (or both) will be equal to −1.

+**Output:** If the given binary tree is a correct binary search tree (see the definition in the problem description), output one word “CORRECT” (without quotes).
+Otherwise, output one word “INCORRECT” (without quotes).

+## 4-4.
+Set with range sums.
+*Implement a data structure to store a set of integers and quickly compute range sums.*

+**Input:** Initially the set S is empty.
+The first line contains n — the number of operations.
+The next n lines contain operations.
+Each operation is one of the following:
+∙ “+ i" — which means add some integer (not i, see below) to S, ∙ “- i" — which means del some integer (not i, see below) from S, ∙ “? i" — which means find some integer (not i, see below) in S, ∙ “s l r" — which means compute the sum of all elements of 𝑆 within some range of values (not from l to r, see below).
+However, to make sure that your solution can work in an online fashion, each request will actually depend on the result of the last sum request.
+Denote M = 1 000 000 001.
+At any moment, let x be the result of the last sum operation, or just 0 if there were no sum operations before.
+Then
+∙ “+ i" means add((i + x) mod M),
+∙ “- i" means del((i + x) mod M),
+∙ “? i" means find((i + x) mod M),
+∙ “s l r" means sum((l + x) mod M,(r + x) mod M).

+**Output:** For each find request, just output “Found" or “Not found" (without quotes; note that the first letter is capital) depending on whether (i + x) mod M is in S or not.
+For each sum query, output the sum of all the values v in S such that ((l+x) mod M) ≤ v ≤ ((r+x) mod M) (it is guaranteed that in all the tests ((l+x) mod M) ≤ ((r+x) mod M)), where x is the result of the last sum operation or 0 if there was no previous sum operation.